Maltol

 and is known in the European E number food additive series as E636.
+It has been evaluated by JECFA, EFSA, and WHO.
+It is widely used in foods, perfumes, cosmetics, air fresheners, and pharmaceuticals.

 Chemistry

 Maltol is a white crystalline powder that is soluble in hot water and other polar solvents.

 Like related 3-hydroxy-4-pyrones such as kojic acid, it binds to hard metal centers such as Fe^{3+}, Ga^{3+}, Al^{3+}, and VO^{2+}.

 Related to this property, maltol has been reported to greatly increase aluminium uptake in the body and to increase the oral bioavailability of gallium and iron.

 Maltol's strong metal binding affinity (good iron chelator), high bioavailability, and low toxicity profile make it an excellent scaffold for designing novel compounds for therapeutic applications.